Still the most common source of home heating energy is fossil fuels, including natural and propane gas. Do you use propane heat?

 H2O + CO2 → H2CO3

-The above clearly demonstrates that water plus carbon dioxide yields carbonic acid, H2CO3.
+The above informs us that water plus carbon dioxide gas yields carbonic acid, H2CO3.
 Although it is not a particularly strong acid, acids are famous for burning the eyes.
 Why, the burning feeling one gets from chopping onions is due to the presence of an acid.

-Besides, for every molecule of propane burned, there is four molecules of water produced.
+Besides, for every molecule of propane burned, there are four molecules of water produced.
 But there is almost an equal number of molecules of carbon dioxide produced.
-Although by no means all the carbon dioxide converts to carbonic acid, enough does that some of us complain, “My eyes burn!”
+Although not all the carbon dioxide converts to carbonic acid, enough does that some of us complain, “My eyes burn!”

-So if you decide to heat with propane, be forewarned of the possible/probable difficulties you may experience.
+So if you are thinking of heating with with propane, be forewarned of the possible/probable difficulties you may experience.

 What Can Be Done?